tiny-dnn/tiny-dnn/examples/Android/README.md

 #Compile in linux

-Setup NDK and enter the jni directory and running NDK-build.
+1.Setup NDK and configure the environment variables 2.enter the jni directory and running NDK-build.